vibOnTop/html-ip-logger/README.md

 # Configuration
 Go to `hijack.js` and replace YOUR_WEBHOOK_HERE with your Webhook URL

+# Discontinued
+This project is discontinued and won't be getting any updates.
+So the current update is the final update.

 # Hosting service
 For hosting this, it is highly recommended to use Replit or any other free hosting services such as glitch (you can find more online too)